To access the CMS, you’ll need to provide your PID/password at: https://author.ensemble.vt.edu/

 Please note: Ensemble uses two-factor authentication provided by the university.
 For more on two-factor authentication, visit this site.

-Ensemble uses the touch-based interface that Adobe launched with its 6.0 version of Experience Manager.
+Ensemble uses the touch-based interface that Adobe launched with version 6 of Adobe Experience Manager.

 After logging in, your screen will look something like the image below:

 The menu on the left side of the screen will feature the following: